jjsskk/Internet_Quality_Measurement_Project/README.md

 - The client can directly specify the internet speed measurement time and the number of TCP sessions connected to the server as command line arguments.

-- To measure maximum throughput, the number of TCP sessions connected to the server can be increased.
+- To measure maximum throughput, you can set the number of TCP sessions connected to the server higher.

 - One thread per session handles the work.